Tyrone Roberts: 2020

 Roberts played only 3 games for the Gold Coast in the 2020 NRL season as the club finished ninth on the table.
 Following the conclusion of the season, Roberts was released by the Gold Coast.

 2022

 Roberts joined the Brisbane Broncos on a train and trial contract for the pre season after leading Norths Devils to the Queensland Cup Premiership.
-Due to a large number of players unavailable due to testing positive for covid, Roberts made his debut for the club in Round 1 against the South Sydney Rabbitohs, in an 11-4 upset victory over last year's runners up.
-Roberts played his second game of the year in Round 15 filling in for injured captain and halfback Adam Reynolds in 32-20 loss against Melbourne Storm.
+Due to a large number of players unavailable due to testing positive for covid, Roberts made his debut for the club in Round 1 against the South Sydney Rabbitohs, in an 11–4 upset victory over last year's runners up.
+Roberts played his second game of the year in Round 15 filling in for injured captain and halfback Adam Reynolds in 32–20 loss against Melbourne Storm.

+Roberts then played out the rest of 2022 with Norths in the Queensland Cup helping them win a second premiership in a row.

+2023

+Roberts joined Queensland Cup side Burleigh in the 2023 season and played for the club in their Queensland Cup Grand Final loss against the Brisbane Tigers.